 1. Factors associated with area of origin

 2. Factors associated with area of destination

 3. Intervening obstacles

-4. Personal factors19
+4. Personal factors

-Lee believes that by comparing the positive and negative factors between area of origin and destination, a person can make his decision to leave his native place and to migrate to the area of destination.20 The migrant knows better about his place of origin but on the other hand, "knowledge of the area of destination is seldom exact, and indeed some of the advantages and disadvantages of an area can only be perceived by living there.
-Thus there is always an element of ignorance or even mystery about the area of destination."21 His decision of judging the positive and negative factors between area of origin and destination can also be affected with his mental condition.
-If for instance he has spent youth and time of good health in place of origin, he will not think of many other negative factors at his place of origin.22 The Arabs at large were not attached emotionally with their native place.
+Lee believes that by comparing the positive and negative factors between area of origin and destination, a person can make his decision to leave his native place and to migrate to the area of destination.
+The migrant knows better about his place of origin but on the other hand, "knowledge of the area of destination is seldom exact, and indeed some of the advantages and disadvantages of an area can only be perceived by living there.
+Thus there is always an element of ignorance or even mystery about the area of destination.
+His decision of judging the positive and negative factors between area of origin and destination can also be affected with his mental condition.
+If for instance he has spent youth and time of good health in place of origin, he will not think of many other negative factors at his place of origin.
+The Arabs at large were not attached emotionally with their native place.
 As one might expect, it was far easier for them to leave their place of origin and to settle at a new place.
 The reason was the nomadic and semi-nomadic character of the Arabs.
 The nomad and semi-nomad tribes had migrated in larger number to Iraq as compared to the settled tribes.

-19Everett S. Lee, "A Theory of Migration" in Demography 3, no.1 (1966): 50.
+Everett S. Lee, "A Theory of Migration" in Demography 3, no. I (1966): 50.

-Moreover Lee talks about the intervening obstacles which can be in any form, for instance long distance, difficult route, international restrictions like visa and cost of travel.23 Finally there are some personal factors which "facilitate or retard migration".24 Lee does not explain in detail about personal factors but it can be deduced that it opens up a huge exception as personal factors can be vastly different varying from one person to another.
-Moreover Lee believes that "it is not so much the actual factors at origin and destination as the perception of these factors which results in migration".25 provide any broader framework; neither have they dealt with minute details.
+Moreover Lee talks about the intervening obstacles which can be in any form, for instance long distance, difficult route, international restrictions like visa and cost of travel.
+Finally there are some personal factors which "facilitate or retard migration".
+Lee does not explain in detail about personal factors but it can be deduced that it opens up a huge exception as personal factors can be vastly different varying from one person to another.
+Moreover Lee believes that "it is not so much the actual factors at origin and destination as the perception of these factors which results in migration".

+To conclude, it can be assessed that the historical works on migration appears to be the most relevant for the present study; but unfortunately they do not provide any broader framework; neither have they dealt with minute details.
 Thus the only option is to utilize non-historical theoretical frameworks in order to get a better understanding of the Arab migration.
-Yet, most of these theoretical works have only focused on the motives or at the most the process of migration.26 The present study although deals with the motives but focuses more on the affects of migration.
+Yet, most of these theoretical works have only focused on the motives or at the most the process of migration.
+The present study although deals with the motives but focuses more on the affects of migration.